 Make the attackers work a lot harder to gain access to multiple business critical systems through privileged access roles.
 Limiting the attacker’s ability to get privileged access makes it much harder to profit off of an attack on your organization, making it more likely they will give up and go elsewhere.

-Phase 3.
-Make it hard to get in
+Step 3.
+Make it hard for cybercriminals to get in

-While many of these will be familiar and easy to quickly accomplish, it’s critically important that your work on phase 3 should not slow down your progress on phases 1 and 2!
+While many of these will be familiar and easy to quickly accomplish, it’s critically important that your work on step 3 should not slow down your progress on steps 1 and 2.

 Ransomware protection at a glance

-You can also see an overview of the phases and their implementation checklists as levels of protection against ransomware attackers with the Protect your organization from ransomware poster.
+You can also see an overview of the steps and their implementation checklists as levels of protection against ransomware attackers with the Protect your organization from ransomware poster.

-Start with Phase 1 to prepare your organization to recover from an attack without having to pay the ransom.
+Start with step 1 to prepare your organization to recover from an attack without having to pay the ransom.